citp/privacy-policy-historical/a/au/aut/automotto.org.md

-> *The following text is extracted and transformed from the automotto.org privacy policy that was archived on 2006-06-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060614132324id_/http%3A//www.automotto.org/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the automotto.org privacy policy that was archived on 2006-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206021805id_/http%3A//www.automotto.org/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy - The Automobile Blog - Latest cars, news, trends, opinions, reviews and more...
+# Privacy Policy - The Automobile Blog - Welcome, Automotto is mad about cars, latest models, latest and biggest car shows, coolest curves and designs, car accessories and products, fast cars, old cars, luxury cars and efficient cars, engines, wheels, batteries, and more...

 This privacy statement covers all of the Instablogs sites.
 Please read this statement carefully before using proceeding to access Instablogs Sites.
 Your use of Instablogs Sites indicates your agreement to abide by the Terms in effect.